“No, thank you.”

 Nin’s movements slow, and then it flops to the ground, fast asleep.

-And Vileplume, torn up and bleeding from half a dozen places, falls to the ground, unmoving.
+And Vileplume, torn up and bleeding from half a dozen places, also falls onto its side, unmoving.

 Utter silence descends, and what breaks the tension in Erika is a bubbling laugh.